 Temporal and spatial variations in offshore wind power and its value

 I used the best wind data set identified by the previous study to estimate power production variations across space and time.
-This study revealed the daily and seasonal patterns of offshore wind power, how they match with that of electricity demand and other variable renewable sources, and how the match influences the value of offshore wind power.
+The first study revealed the daily and seasonal patterns of offshore wind power, how they match with that of electricity demand and other variable renewable sources, and how the match influences the value of offshore wind power.
 The second study focused on potential power generated by offshore winds in the BOEM Call Areas by considering latest turbine technology and alternative planning scenarios.

 - Wang, Y-H., R. Walter, C. White, M. D. Kehrli, S. Hamilton, P. H. Soper, and B. I. Ruttenberg, 2019: Spatial and temporal variation of offshore wind power and its value along the central California coast, Environmental Research Communications, https://doi.org/10.1088/2515-7620/ab4ee1.

 Potential environmental effects of offshore wind development

 In addition to wind resources, environmental and economical factors such as fishery are important to decision making in siting offshore wind farms.
-However, how offshore wind development affect and interact with environment and fishery is unclear as there isn’t any operational offshore wind farm in the west coast of the United States.
-To answer this question, I am analyzing fishery data and other environmental data and will integrate these analyses with the analyses of wind resource in order to identify high value and low impact sites for offshore wind development.
+However, how offshore wind development affects and interacts with environment and fishery is unclear as there isn’t any operational offshore wind farm in the west coast of the United States.
+To answer this question, I am analyzing fishery data and other environmental data and will integrate them with the analyses of wind resource in order to identify high value and low impact sites for offshore wind development.
 This is an ongoing study, so please stay tuned for my update.

 - Farr, H., B. I. Ruttenberg, R. Walter, Y-H. Wang, C. White, 2021: Potential environmental effects of deepwater floating offshore wind energy facilities.
 Ocean & Coastal Management, https://doi.org/10.1016/j.ocecoaman.2021.105611